-UNIVERSITY OF NEW SOUTH WALES

-Faculty of Engineering
+UNIVERSITY OF NEW SOUTH WALES Faculty of Engineering Handbook.

-Handbook.

 Annual.
 Kensington.

-University of New South Wales - Faculty of Engineering - Periodicals.
+1962+ University of New South Wales - Faculty of Engineering - Periodicals.

-Typeset in Australia by Essay Composition, 15 McCauley Street, Alexandria.
-Printed in Australia at Griffin Press Limited, Netley, SA.
 Subjects, courses and any arrangements for courses including staff allocated, as stated in the Calendar or any Handbook or any other publication, announcement or advice of the University, are an expression of intent only and are not to be taken as a firm offer or undertaking.
 The University reserves the right to discontinue or vary such subjects, courses, arrangements or staff allocations at any time without notice.

-Information in this Handbook has been brought up to date as at 14 September 1981, but may be amended without notice by the University Council.
+Information in this Handbook has been brought up to date as at 13 September 1982, but may be amended without notice by the University Council.